chirtz/snmptools/README.md

-# snmptool
+# snmptools
 ## Description
-snmpcheck is a set of tools to poll printer information using the SNMP protocol.
+snmptools is a set of tools to poll printer information using the SNMP protocol.

 ## Requirements
 - Python 3